 Other things to consider when installing baseboard heaters is its location as relating to floors.
 Your home may have many different types of flooring like carpet, vinyl, tile, or hardwood.
-Each has its own specific requirements as it relates to baseboard heaters.
-Obviously, we don't want to place baseboard heaters directly on a carpeted floor that could ignite due to the interaction of the carpet and heat of the heater. tile floors are very different and would not be something that would catch fire.
+Each has its specific requirements as it relates to baseboard heaters.
+We don't want to place baseboard heaters directly on a carpeted floor that could ignite due to the interaction of the carpet and the heat of the heater.
+Tile floors are very different and would not be something that would catch fire.

 Be sure all electrical connections are secure and of the right size.
 Never try to add too many heaters to a single circuit.
-Double-check the wattage of each heater and try not to load the circuit over 75%.
+Double-check the wattage of each heater and try not to load the circuit over 75 percent.

 Baseboard heaters are in need of a dedicated circuit to supply enough power for proper functionality.
 The general rule of thumb is that baseboard heaters need a 20-amp circuit that requires a 12-gauge wire for either type heater.
 This means that just adding it to an existing circuit that already has a circuit load is not acceptable.